33 Swedish Inventions That Made a Big Impact on the World

 (apologies for the sad story, but I had to give credit where credit is due!)

-The First Propeller
+The Screw Propeller

 Ericsson grew up in Sweden and quickly became a very promising engineer working with railroads and canals.
 He eventually found his way to the industrial epicentre of Europe, England, where he started honing his inventor skills working on locomotives and steam engines.

-He went on to become interesting in shipbuilding, which is how he invented and built the first propeller-driven ship, a design that would be used to take a ship from England to America.
+He went on to become interested in shipbuilding, which is how he invented and built the first propeller-driven ship, a design that would be used to take a ship from England to America.
 But his design wasn’t an instant success, and it wasn’t until he moved to America that he started to see the fruits of his labor.

 In the US he continued his development of the propeller and a hot air engine he had started working on in London, and soon he was collaborating with numerous mechanical factories across the states.